Skip to content →

 Project overview

-You can create Documents at the Initiative and Project level.
-They can be used for tracking meeting notes, drafting PRDs, or expanding on certain aspects of the project.
+You can create Documents on most objects in Linear like teams, projects, and initiatives.
+They can be used for tracking meeting notes, drafting PRDs, or storing user research for a particular project.

 Building